South Korea election results 2025: Who won, who lost, what’s next?

 Who won South Korea’s presidential election?

-With 85 percent of ballots counted, the National Election Commission said that provisional results showed Lee winning more than 48 percent of the votes, with Kim at 42.9 percent votes.
+With 85 percent of the ballots counted, the National Election Commission (NEC) said provisional results showed Lee winning more than 48 percent of the votes with Kim at 42.9 percent.

-Though the NEC is yet to formally declare a winner, Kim has conceded defeat, congratulating Lee on his win.
+Although the NEC is yet to formally declare a winner, Kim has conceded defeat and congratulated Lee on his win.

 Shortly before Kim’s concession, Lee emerged outside his house in Seoul, where throngs of supporters had gathered.
-Lee told them that he was “highly likely to become the president”.
+Lee told them he was “highly likely to become the president”.

-Nearly 80 percent of the country’s 44.4 million eligible voters cast ballots – the highest turnout since 1997, according to the electoral body.
+Nearly 80 percent of the country’s 44.4 million eligible voters cast ballots – the highest turnout since 1997, according to the NEC.

 Earlier, exit polls by South Korea’s three major TV stations – KBS, MBC and SBS – projected a comfortable win for Lee.
 The exit polls projected more than 50 percent of the vote for the opposition candidate and 39 percent for Kim.

 Trailing behind them was Lee Jun-seok of the conservative New Reform Party.
 Analysts said Kim underperformed, hurt by his ties to Yoon and his failure to persuade Lee Jun-seok to unify the right-wing vote.
-By late on Tuesday, Lee Jun-seok too had conceded defeat.
+By late on Tuesday, Lee Jun-seok also had conceded defeat.

 Who is Lee Jae-myung, South Korea’s new president?